pretix/pretix/doc/api/webhooks.rst

              only include the minimum amount of data necessary for you to fetch the changed objects from our :ref:`rest-api` in an authenticated way.

+.. warning:: In very rare cases, you could receive the same webhook notification twice.
+We try to avoid it, but we
+             prefer it over missing a notification.

 If you want to further prevent others from accessing your webhook URL, you can also use `Basic authentication`_ and supply the URL to us in the format of ``https://username:password@domain.com/path/``.
 We recommend that you use HTTPS for your webhook URL and might require it in the future.
 If HTTPS is used, we require